A Foodcentric Life

 Is it better to grill corn in foil or not?

 It's personal preference, but I prefer grilling corn directly on the grates.
-Direct heat gives the corn a little char and caramelization.
-Foil works too, but the corn steams more than grills.
+Direct heat gives the corn light char and caramelization.
+Foil works, but the corn steams more than grills.

 Do you grill corn with lid open or closed?